teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains/xbdghj-grainbranch-readme-sync-ketos.md

 │ terminal.
 Your phone in airplane mode.
 Your E Ink reader.
 Your tablet.      │ │                                                                              │ │ Unicode box-drawing characters (┌─┐│├┤└┘) measure 3 bytes each but display  │ │ as 1 character width.
-Our Ketos validator counts display width, ensuring    │ │ visual correctness across all devices.
+Our Steel validator counts display width, ensuring    │ │ visual correctness across all devices.
 Byte count and display width differ  │ │ for Unicode, yet what matters is how the grain looks when rendered.
 Every   │ │ grain maintains 80 visual characters.
 Every grain fits everywhere.          │